ibm-cloud-docs/vpc/fl-ordering.md

    * **Instance** - Select a VPC and a virtual server instance that exists within the selected VPC.
 All traffic for the virtual server instance is logged.
    * **Interface** - Select a VPC, a virtual server instance within the selected VPC, and a specific network interface for the selected virtual server instance.
 All traffic for the selected network interface is logged.

 1. Specify where the logs are written.
-Flow logs are written to a COS bucket, which must be created as a single-region bucket in the same region as the target resource.
+Flow logs are written to an {{site.data.keyword.cos_short}} bucket, which must be created as a single-region bucket in the same region as the target resource.

-   * **Cloud Object Storage instances** - The COS instance that the wanted bucket resides in.
+   * **Cloud Object Storage instances** - The {{site.data.keyword.cos_short}} instance that the wanted bucket resides in.
    * **Location** - This input is unavailable because it is directly tied to the region the target resource resides in.
-   * **Bucket** - The wanted Cloud Object Storage (COS) bucket that the flow log collector service writes to.
+   * **Bucket** - The wanted {{site.data.keyword.cos_full}} bucket that the flow log collector service writes to.

 ## Creating a flow log collector from the CLI
 {: #fl-ordering-cli}